 - Accumulator: Stores the results of calculations made by ALU.

 - Program Counter (PC): Keeps track of the memory location of the next instructions to be dealt with.
 The PC then passes this next address to the Memory Address Register (MAR).

 - Memory Address Register (MAR): It stores the memory locations of instructions that need to be fetched from memory or stored in memory.

 - Memory Data Register (MDR): It stores instructions fetched from memory or any data that is to be transferred to, and stored in, memory.

 - Current Instruction Register (CIR): It stores the most recently fetched instructions while it is waiting to be coded and executed.

 - Instruction Buffer Register (IBR): The instruction that is not to be executed immediately is placed in the instruction buffer register IBR.

 - Input/Output Devices – Program or data is read into main memory from the input device or secondary storage under the control of CPU input instruction.
-Output devices are used to output the information from a computer.
-If some results are evaluated by computer and it is stored in the computer, then with the help of output devices, we can present it to the user.
+Output devices are used to output information from a computer.
+If some results are evaluated by the computer and it is stored in the computer, then with the help of output devices, we can present them to the user.

 - Buses – Data is transmitted from one part of a computer to another, connecting all major internal components to the CPU and memory, by the means of Buses.
 Types: